GaianHelmers/O3DEIntensivesResources/Setup VSCode/README.md

 - Find and Replace `< Project Folder Name >` with your Workspace Project Folder Name. (ex.
 Intensives2025)
 - Find and Replace `< Path to 3rd Party Gems >` with the path to your 3rd Party Gems. (ex.
 C:/Users/you/.o3de/3rdParty)
 - Find and Replace `< EngineSourceFolderName >` with your Workspace Engine Source Folder Name. (ex.
 O3DEEngine)
+- Replace `< PATH TO YOUR DEV FOLDER >` with the full path from your disk drive, to the folder that owns your Project.
+   - Alternatively replace `< PATH TO YOUR DEV FOLDER >/< PROJECT FOLDER NAME >` with the path directly to your project folder.

 #### Project Settings Files
 - In settings.json select your number of Parallel Jobs
 - In launch.json fill in `< Full Path To Project Editor.exe >` with the path to your built Editor.exe.

 #### VSCode Setting Files
-- In settings.json fill in `< Full Path to build/n_cc compilecommands.json >` with the path to your exported ninja_compilecommands.
+- In settings.json Replace `< PATH TO YOUR DEV FOLDER >` with the full path from your disk drive, to the folder that owns your Project.
+   - Alternatively replace `< PATH TO YOUR DEV FOLDER >/< PROJECT FOLDER NAME >` with the path directly to your project folder.

 ---------